The nature park, located in the heart of the Puez and Odle mountain groups, comprises the municipalities of Badia and Corvara.

-Like in all nature parks, also in this area the protection of nature is of utmost importance.
-Therefor you should observe certain rules, for example no wheelers are permitted and picking flowers, mushrooms and minerals is strictly forbidden.
-Only in this way the ecosystem of the nature park can be protected.
+Like in all nature parks, also in the Puez-Odle Nature Park the protection of nature is of utmost importance.
+Therefor you should observe certain rules, for example no wheelers are permitted and picking flowers, mushrooms, fossils and minerals is strictly forbidden.
+Only in this way its ecosystem can be protected!